MicrosoftDocs/dynamics-365-fraud-protection/content/diagnose-experience.md

 You can preview a sample of your data on the “Ready to upload your file” screen.
 If significant errors are detected with the file format, refer to this example to correct them before uploading the complete files.
 When ready, select **Upload**.

-After all four files are uploaded, select **Generate knowledge report** to begin creating your report.
+After all four files are uploaded, select **Generate data diagnosis report** to begin creating your report.
 Generation typically takes no longer than 48 hours, and may be shorter depending on the size of your uploads.

-## Data knowledge report
+## Data diagnosis report

-The **Data knowledge report** contains a detailed visual breakdown of your dataset to provide intelligence on the quality and completeness of its content.
+The **Data diagnosis report** contains a detailed visual breakdown of your dataset to provide intelligence on the quality and completeness of its content.
 Key metrics include the match rate, which charts purchase and chargeback completion and indicates the minimum basis point for viable analysis.
 Others include missing dates, remaining formatting errors, the percentage of unique entities represented, and how many days of data were included in your files.

-To generate your impact report, these aspects of your data must reach a minimum quality threshold.
+To generate your risk diagnosis report, these aspects of your data must reach a minimum quality threshold.
 If the quality is too low to be accurately evaluated, you will be prompted to improve the indicated problems and try again.
 Critical issues are highlighted and marked with an encircled X in the header.

-## Impact report
+## Risk diagnosis report
-After the data knowledge report returns satisfactory results, your **Impact report** will generate.
+After the data diagnosis report returns satisfactory results, your **Risk diagnosis report** will generate.
 This process should take no longer than 24 hours.

-The impact report enables you to assess your risk from fraudulent activity and evaluate its monetary impact to your business.
+The risk diagnosis report enables you to assess your risk from fraudulent activity and evaluate its monetary impact to your business.
 Based on your data, Dynamics 365 Fraud Protection provides interactive charts about the following:

 - **Model performance**: Visualize the number and value of blocked transactions that were charged back vs. the number of blocked legitimate transactions.
 Use the risk score slider to adjust the graphs and see what your detection and false positive rates would be at different thresholds of acceptable risk.
 - **Distribution of fraudulent transactions by score**: See the fraud to non-fraud ratio of your transactions, plotted out by their risk score.
 Adjust the parameters to zoom in on selected ranges for details.
 - **Top 5 – Explanations of fraudulent transactions**: View the most common types of fraud occurring in your business.
 Choose what percent of your transactions you wish to view, ranked by their risk scores, to see the concentration of behaviors.

 ## Review reports
-Find your completed reports in the navigation at **Data knowledge report** and **Impact report**, or link to them from the dashboard.
+Find your completed reports in the navigation at **Data diagnosis report** and **Risk diagnosis report**, or link to them from the dashboard.
 You can read the reports on the Dynamics 365 Fraud Protection website or download PDF summaries for offline viewing.